rolemadelen/minimalist-blog/src/post/shinkei-suijaku-1.md

 ### Tailwind CSS and Daisy UI

 I'm going to install Tailwind CSS and other necessary libraries to use Daisy UI.
-Then, I'll need to create two configuration files: `tailwind.config.cjs` and `postcss.config.cjs`, to propery setup tailwind and daisy UI.
+Then, I'll need to create two configuration files: `tailwind.config.cjs` and `postcss.config.cjs`, to properly setup tailwind and daisy UI.

 ```bash